DuPage County Wills & Trusts Attorneys

 - Living Trusts: These are legal documents usually set up for the purpose of passing your assets to your heirs after your death without the need for probate.
 Living trusts can be revocable or irrevocable and can be set up to dissolve after your death (and after the assets are distributed) or continue managing the assets for the beneficiaries.

 - OBRA Trusts: This is a disability planning tool created to help disabled persons qualify for the Medicaid benefits they need (to receive proper care) even when they have significant assets.

 - Charitable Remainder Trusts: These are annuities that pay out gains from a large asset sale over a period of time while bypassing capital gains taxes.
 If you pass away before the annuity has finished paying out, any remainder is paid out to a charity of your choice.

 - Credit Shelter Trusts: This is a tool for protecting a portion of your estate from state and federal estate taxes and creditors.
 A credit shelter trust also leaves your spouse with limited control over the funds after you pass away, leaving the principal to your beneficiaries upon the passing of your spouse.

-- Life Insurance Trusts: Similar to a credit shelter trust, an irrevocable life insurance trust is the beneficiary of your life insurance policy, again giving limited control to your spouse and leaving the principal to your beneficiaries when your spouse passes away.
+- Life Insurance Trusts: Like a credit shelter trust, an irrevocable life insurance trust is the beneficiary of your life insurance policy, again giving limited control to your spouse and leaving the principal to your beneficiaries when your spouse passes away.